mjohnson324/Code-Notes/Frontend/javascript.md

+# JavaScript

+The dominant language of the web, so we're basically stuck with it.

+## Key Features

-Primitive Types- numbers, strings, booleans, NaN, and null Falsy Values: 0, "", null, false, NaN, undefined bind() - Function used to bind a function to its current context apply and call- Functions used to apply a different object to this.
+- Primitive Types- numbers, strings, booleans, NaN, and null
+- Falsy Values: 0, "", null, false, NaN, undefined
+- bind() - Function used to bind a function to its current context
+- apply and call- Functions used to apply a different object to this.

 -NaN is not equal to itself
 -Stick with const by default; let otherwise